 William has a busy practice spanning a number of areas.
 His main practice includes commercial litigation (both led and unled), financial regulation, consumer law, group action litigation, procurement and EU law.
 He is currently instructed by a claimant in a £150m dispute arising out of Covid-19 testing supplies, and recently acted in the Primodos litigation with Charles Gibson KC and James Purnell.

 Before joining Chambers, William obtained a First Class LLB from Durham University and an LLM from the University of Cambridge.
-Whilst at Cambridge, he represented the university in the Willem C. Vis Moot where he was awarded the Martin Domke Award in Vienna and Best Advocate in the Fox Williams & Chartered Institute of Arbitrators Pre-Moot.
+He represented Cambridge in the Willem C. Vis Moot where he was awarded the Martin Domke Award in Vienna.

 For his BPTC, William was a Lord Denning and Government of Gibraltar scholar.
 Prior to pupillage, he worked on the Court of Justice of the European Union in Luxembourg and on the Indian Supreme Court in New Delhi, as well as the Representative Office of Gibraltar in Brussels.
 William speaks fluent Spanish.